sajid-rgb/Repair-house/README.md

 4) Admin can see all order lists and change the order status.

-5) He/she can add another admin at any time.
+5) Admin can add another admin at any time.